Skip to main content

 A screenshot showing detailed file permissions.

-You can click down-caret for any group to see the list of users who are part of the group.
+4. Select the down-caret down-caret button for any group to see the list of users who are part of the group.

-Additionally, you can click the name of a user or a group and the Investigation page is displayed with the name of that user or group populated in the “User / Group Permissions” filter so you can see all the files and directories that the user or group has access to.
+5. Select the name of a user or group to refresh the Investigation page so you can see all the files and directories that the user or group has access to.

 Check for duplicate files in your storage systems